vnoitkumar/vnoit/_posts/aws-es2-Instance-purchasing-options.md

 ---
-title: "Bye Bye, Try-Catch Blocks: Meet JavaScript's Safe Assignment Operator Proposal"
+title: "Bye Bye, Try-Catch Blocks"
 excerpt: "A constructive and inclusive social network for software developers.
 With you every step of your journey."
 coverImage: "/assets/blog/aws-es2-Instance-purchasing-options/cover.png"
 date: "2024-06-23"